Steddyeu/northeddit-frontend/README.md

 # Notheddit

- A full-stack application that is a facsimilie version of Reddit.
+ A full-stack application (reddit clone) of a blog site.
- T
-week three sprint

-Link to live hosted version = "#"
-Link to backend code = "#"
-Link to the hosted api that I built = "#"

-How to run

-Clone the below repo:
-git clone link ="#"

-Install node packages:
-npm install

-cd into the correct folder, and type the command:

-npm start
+Here is a link to the hosted version: https://northeddit.netlify.app/ Backend code for my API: https://github.com/Steddyeu/be-nc-news

+# Made with
+ - React
+ - CSS
+ -Axios

-Features
+# Features of Northeddit
 Responsive design to be used on devices of varying size.
 View all articles.
 View individual Article.